 Overlapping data from some of the more scientifically valid studies on Reiki suggest that this complementary therapy may play some role in reducing anxiety and pain, inducing relaxation, improving fatigue and helping relieve the symptoms of depression, according to the Center for Spirituality & Healing at the University of Minnesota (UMN).

-What it is: A healing modality many people swear by, including myself which can be used to help relieve the symptoms of: pain, anxiety, depression, Neuropathic Illnesses, Cancer and just about any other disease out there.
+many people swear by, including myself which can be used to help relieve the symptoms of: pain, anxiety, depression, Neuropathic Illnesses, Cancer and just about any other disease out there.
 It rebalances the life force energy in the body and assists on delivering the healing required to that area. reiki was less about intervention, and more about reestablishing the power already within the recipient to heal oneself.
 The practitioner should only be facilitating that power, resulting, most immediately, in a sense of relaxation and stress relief.

 I do my Reiki Sessions via Skype and these are most effective when done in blocks of three.